d4nzstractor/Game-Launcher/README.md

 Open main.js and ensure the path of Cemu variable and the dir path for PCSX2 point to where you have installed your emulators.

+Install dependencies (cmd):bashnpm install
+Launch the application (cmd):bashnpm start

+YOU CAN ALSO INSTALL A LOCAL APP WITH ELECTRON LAUNCHER, BUT THIS IS JUST LOCAL, I'M POSTING SOLUTIONS FOR EVERYONE, BUT IT'S EASY, JUST TAKE A SCREENSHOOT OF THE PROJECT AND TELL CHATGPT THAT YOU WANT TO INSTALL ELECTRON WITH A LOCAL APP IN YOUR DESKTOP

 GAMES ARE NOT INCLUDED, IF YOU SEE SOME GAMES, THESE ARE MY EXAMPLES.

 🎮 Game-LauncherA custom, lightweight game launcher built with Electron.
 This application provides a centralized and organized interface to manage and launch your local games, Steam titles, and emulated games all in one place.